ilvacca/understanding-web-api/README.md

 ---

 ### 11. An architecture with DAO and Models (SQLAlchemy)
-Here the case of the same WebAPI using
+Here the case of the same WebAPI using the more structured SQLAlchemy package.
+Here we also included Models to help interact easily with DBs.

 #### 11.1.
 Routes
 | NAME | ROUTE |